SnapGen++: Unleashing Diffusion Transformers for Efficient High-Fidelity Image Generation on Edge Devices: Method

 \subsection{Distillation Pipelines}

-We apply both the flow matching loss~(\cref{eq:loss_diff}) and the distillation loss~(\cref{eq:loss_dist}) during the pretraining stage.
-Following the SnapGen~\cite{hu2024snapgen} pipeline, we then perform large-scale knowledge distillation to substantially enhance the performance of small student models, followed by step distillation enabling efficient inference and real-time generation on edge devices.
+During the pretraining stage, we apply both the flow-matching loss~(\cref{eq:loss_diff}) and the elastic distillation loss~(\cref{eq:loss_dist}).
+Following the SnapGen~\cite{hu2024snapgen} pipeline, we then adopt a two-stage distillation strategy: (i) large-scale knowledge distillation (KD) from a full-step teacher to enhance the performance of compact student models; (ii) step distillation to reduce sampling steps, enabling efficient inference and real-time generation on edge devices. \\

 \textbf{Knowledge Distillation.} A large cloud-scale teacher~\cite{wu2025qwenimagetechnicalreport} (denoted as $\xi$) supervises the training of the elastic DiT models through both output- and feature-level distillation.
 The student $\theta \in \{\Theta,\, \Theta_s\}$ is first encouraged to match the teacher’s velocity predictions: {